Tailsxz/traversyCRUD/README.md

 Learned how to define a schema using mongoose.
 Learned about the next tick queue!
 Learned a lot about OAuth and authentication/authorization in general.
+Learned a bunch about how to protect routes with custom made middleware.